 Coming back home, in my neighborhood now, I was happy to see that the turtle was not dead, after all.
 He was now almost across the road.
 I said a prayer for his safety and kept on driving.
-Opening the door from the garage into the house, I hit Joey.
+Walking in from the garage into the house, I hit Joey with the door.
 Poor guy was curled up napping there in front of the door.
 He does that whenever everyone has left the house.
 Elizabeth hadn't left.
 She was still in her room, asleep, but her door was closed.
 Besides, her room/floor is probably too messy even for a dog to get comfortable on.

 And now I have to take "morning grumpy Elizabeth" to the church for their outing on the lake.
 I won't be attending, just dropping her off.
-Tara is busy handing in papers, listening to a whole lot of "rah-rah cheerful awesomeness" at Elizabeth's school for the mandatory orientation day.
+Tara is busy handing in papers, listening to a whole lot of "rah-rah cheerful awesomeness" at the mandatory orientation day at Elizabeth's school.
 She starts school next Thursday.
 Yes, already.

-Well, okay, not technically free since you do have to pay at least $1 to get anything.
+Well, not technically free since you do have to pay at least $1 to get anything.
+Still ...